Search our collection of Clearing courses for 2022 entry. We offer a wide range across a number of subject areas and academic schools.

 If the course isn’t available, or if you don’t meet the entry criteria, the operator may recommend an alternative course, or the course you originally wanted plus a foundation year.

-Then Clearing could be for you!
+If you don’t get the results you expected, then Clearing could be a perfect option for you!
 Don’t worry – there are many other people who are in the same situation.

 If you are applying for student finance for the first time, you will need to apply through the Student Loans Company via Student Finance England as soon as possible for a student loan to help cover tuition fees and living expenses.
 The initial deadline will have passed but your application will still be processed.